nla-group/snn/exp/README.md

 * [classixclustering](https://github.com/nla-group/classix) - pip install classixclustering: required in the experiment of section 5.3 for loading the real-world clustering datasets in the paper

+To run each the experiments in each section, we give the guide below.

 For the directory ``exp1``, it is to reproduce the experimental results in section 5.1 of the paper: First run the ``parameter_test1.ipynb`` and ``parameter_test1.ipynb`` separately.
 Then run ``generate_plot.ipynb`` to generate the figures corresponding to the paper.